Julian/cardboard/docs/rules/glossary.rst

         A keyword ability that can return a creature from the graveyard to the battlefield.
 See rule 702.77, "Persist."

     Phase
         1. A subsection of a turn.
-See section 5, Turn Structure.
+See section 5, :ref:`turn-structure`.
         2. A permanent "phases in" when its status changes from phased out to phased in.
 A permanent "phases out" when its status changes from phased in to phased out.
 See rule 702.24, "Phasing."

     Phased In, Phased Out